 Note You can use ODBC drivers or data source drivers from other manufacturers to get information from other types of databases that are not listed here, including other types of OLAP databases.
-For information about installing an ODBC driver or data source driver that is not listed here, see the documentation for the database, or contact your database vendor.
+For information about other drivers that may be available from Microsoft, see the xlreadme.txt file.
+For information about installing an ODBC driver or data source driver that is not listed here or in the xlreadme.txt file, see the documentation for the database, or contact your database vendor.